aloneInEntropy/game-projects/Dead Overlap/Assets/Text/Dialogue/guide.md

 Command to end dialogue immediately.
 Shorthand for `||f EndDialogueB`

 `||c [chara name]`: Command to switch characters.\
 The name `chara name` will be the "true name" of an NPC.
 If "null", the box title will be an empty string.
-Short hand for `||f Modify chara_name`
+Short hand for `||f Modify chara_name`.\
+Note that this will cause an error if the NPC `chara_name` is not loaded in the scene.